 But it wasn’t really theft, you see, because Catherine wanted the Sienese to have her head.
 When guards in Rome stopped their convoy and asked to see inside the bag that contained her head, they found nothing but rose pedals.
 But when the thieves followers got to Siena, the rose pedals had turned backed into Catherine’s head.
 That’s their story and they’re sticking to it.

-She was canonized in 1461 and, for her writings, became the first woman (there are now two others) declared a Doctor of the Church, in 1970.
+She was canonized in 1461 and, for her writings, became the first woman (there are now two others, and 31 men) declared a Doctor of the Church, in 1970.
 She, along with St. Francis of Assisi, is a Patron Saint of Italy and is one of six patron saints of Europe.

 There was no photography allowed inside, but I know that morbid you wants to see the head of Catherine, so here’s a link to photos of the head and thumb, on the Atlas Obscura website.
 They also give the long version of St. Catherine’s life, complete with the tale of the miraculous Frisbee.
 How’s that for a tease.